satori-com/satori-rtm-sdk-js/README.md

-JavaScript SDK for Satori Platform
+JavaScript SDK for Satori RTM
 =============================================

-Use the JavaScript SDK for the Satori platform to create browser-based applications or server-based applications running within Node.js.
+Use the JavaScript SDK for the Satori RTM to create browser-based applications or server-based applications running within Node.js.
 The applications use the RTM to publish and subscribe.

 JavaScript SDK Installation